-Fond Family Memories of Port Isabel Lighthouse and South Padre Island Pictures
+Port Isabel Lighthouse With Vintage South Padre Island Pictures From the 1960s

 The following question was posed by Gail Sobotkin a HubPage writer known as happyboomernurse."What's your favorite lighthouse and why is it your favorite?"

 This question brought back a flood of memories for me.

 While I have seen other lighthouses and even much prettier ones on various vacation trips, the Port Isabel Lighthouse has to be put at the top of the list as to being a favorite because of the proximity to South Padre Island and the fun my family and friends had there particularly in my teenage years.

 It was actually on my mother's and my last trip down to McAllen from Houston, Texas to visit my brother and sister-in-law that I actually stopped to photograph the Port Isabel Lighthouse.
 At the time I was actively carving and then hand printing limited editions of my linocuts and I thought that it would be a good subject which it has proven to be.